 We do not resell or redistribute the vulnerabilities that are acquired through the ZDI.

-Interested researchers provide TippingPoint with exclusive information about previously un-patched vulnerabilities they have discovered.
-TippingPoint collects background information in order to validate the identity of the researcher for ethical and financial oversight.
-TippingPoint validates the issue in its security labs and makes a monetary offer to the researcher.
-If the researcher accepts the offer, he/she will be paid promptly.
-As a researcher discovers and provides additional vulnerability research, bonuses and rewards can increase through a loyalty program similar to a frequent flier miles program.
+Interested researchers provide us with exclusive information about previously un-patched vulnerabilities they have discovered.
+The ZDI then collects background information in order to validate the identity of the researcher strictly for ethical and financial oversight.
+Our internal researchers and analysts validate the issue in our security labs and make a monetary offer to the researcher.
+If the researcher accepts the offer, a payment will be promptly made.
+As a researcher discovers and provides additional vulnerability research, bonuses and rewards can increase through a loyalty program similar to a frequent flier program.

-Once a patch is ready from the affected vendor, TippingPoint works collaboratively with that vendor to notify the public of the vulnerability through a joint advisory that provides full credit to the originating researcher, unless the researcher chooses to remain anonymous.
-Before public disclosure of the vulnerability, TippingPoint also shares the technical details of the vulnerability with other security vendors so they too may prepare an appropriate security response for their customers.
-We feel we can still maintain a competitive advantage with respect to our customers while facilitating the protection of a customer base larger than our own.
+Once a patch is ready from the affected vendor, the ZDI works collaboratively with the vendor to notify the public of the vulnerability through a joint advisory that provides full credit to the originating researcher, unless the researcher chooses to remain anonymous.
+Before public disclosure of the vulnerability, we may choose to share technical details of the vulnerability with other security vendors so they too may prepare an appropriate security response for their customers.
+This practice allows us to facilitate the protection of a customer base larger than our own.

-In order to maintain the secrecy of a researcher's vulnerability discovery until a product vendor can develop a patch, TippingPoint customers are only given a generic description of the filter provided, not the vulnerability itself.
-Once details are made public in coordination with the product vendor, TippingPoint's Digital Vaccine service for the Intrusion Prevention System provides an updated description so customers can identify the appropriate filters that were protecting them.
-In other words, TippingPoint customers will be protected from the vulnerability in advance, but they will not be able to discern the vulnerability itself.
+In order to maintain the secrecy of a researcher's vulnerability discovery until a product vendor can develop a patch, Trend Micro customers are only given a generic description of the filter provided, not the vulnerability itself.
+Once details are made public in coordination with the product vendor, an updated description is made public so our customers can identify the appropriate filters that were protecting them.
+In other words, while our customers will be protected from the vulnerability in advance, they will not be able to discern the vulnerability itself.